Mould vs Mildew: How to Tell the Difference (Field Guide)

 How to Handle Mildew (DIY)

 Because mildew sits on the surface of non-porous materials like bathroom tiles, you can safely clean it yourself.
 Use a commercial bathroom cleaner, white vinegar, or hydrogen peroxide.
 Scrub the surface, rinse thoroughly, and ensure the room is well-ventilated to dry.
+Re-caulk shower seams if mildew keeps returning along the silicone.

 How to Handle Mould (Professional Required)